 Members of the Muscogee (Creek) Nation and the general public are invited to join the bike tour that combines physical fitness with Native American culture and history.
 Local riders are welcome to join for any distance.
 "We hope to have a nice group of local people ride through town and to the edge of the county with the Muscogee rider," said Superintendent Jim David.

-Introductions and program begin at 9:30 a.m., with the bike tour starting at about 10:30 a.m., from Ocmulgee National Monument, which is located at 1207 Emery Highway in Macon.
+Introductions and program begin at 9:30 a.m., with the bike tour starting at about 10:30 a.m., from Ocmulgee Mounds National Historical Park, which is located at 1207 Emery Highway in Macon.

 Honored guests include Principal Chief George Tiger, Second Chief Roger Barnett, Speaker of the National Council Samuel Alexander, members of the Muscogee (Creek) National Council, the Muscogee (Creek) Honor Guard, and 50 Muscogee (Creek) elders.